Madrids Carvajal To Miss Several Months After Serious Knee Injury - UrduPoint

 Madrid's Carvajal To Miss Several Months After Serious Knee Injury

-Madrid, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2024) Spanish defender Dani Carvajal is facing several months on the sidelines after Real Madrid confirmed Sunday he needed surgery after suffering a serious knee injury during a La Liga match against Villarreal.
+Madrid, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2024) Spanish defender Dani Carvajal is facing several months on the sidelines, Real Madrid confirmed Sunday, saying he needed surgery after a serious knee injury during a La Liga match against Villarreal.

 Madrid captain Carvajal hurt his knee in the final minutes of the reigning champions' 2-0 win over Villarreal on Saturday night which saw the team pull level with La Liga leaders Barca, who face Alaves on Sunday.

-Carvajal went down in agony after attempting to clear a ball away under pressure from Villarreal winger Yeremy Pino.
+Carvajal, 32, went down in agony after attempting to clear a ball under pressure from Villarreal winger Yeremy Pino.

 "A serious cruciate ligament injury has been confirmed, I'm going to have to undergo surgery and be out for a few months," wrote Carvajal.

+Later Sunday, the European champions announced Carvajal had previously agreed a deal to extend his contract, which was due to expire at the end of the season.

+"Real Madrid announces that, as planned, we have agreed with Dani Carvajal the extension of our player's contract, who remains linked to the club until 30 June 2026," said Los Blancos in a statement.

-Carvajal was offered support on social media by his team-mates and other celebrity figures.
+Carvajal was offered support on social media by his team-mates and celebrity figures.

 "Keep up the good work Dani!
 You will come back stronger," wrote Spanish tennis star Carlos Alcaraz.